The Historic Hendersonville Railroad Station

 In its heyday, a 22,000 gallon water tank stood on the other side of the tracks with underground pipes to two stand pipes in between Track #1 and #2, just far enough apart for two Mikado steam locomotives to be serviced at the same time.
 At its peak, six passenger trains a day stopped in Hendersonville collecting and discharging passengers for our City, while making their way from as far away places as Cincinnati and Charleston.

+In the late 1980s, NS planned to demolish the building.
+The Hendersonville Parks Department and local citizens were determined to save and restore it.
+With grants, donations, fund raisers and a lot of volunteer help, the building was cleaned, scraped, had damaged wood replaced and was considerably improved.
 In 1992 the Apple Valley Model Railroad club received permission from the City of Hendersonville to move into the station.
 By then, the building was in rough shape but through the efforts of the City and the Club members the station was completely redone in the original colors of the station and many significant improvements were made to both stabilize the structure and enhance its functional use as an attraction for the City in promoting tourism.

 The station now belongs to the City of Hendersonville who maintains the building.
 In 2000, the building was registered by the North Carolina Historical Society as a Historical Landmark commemorating its long and useful history in serving the public and residents of Henderson County.